Woman charged with allegedly shooting at ex-boyfriend

-URBANA — A Champaign woman who allegedly shot at an ex-boyfriend three months ago is in police custody.
+URBANA — A Champaign woman who allegedly shot at an ex-boyfriend three months ago was arrested Friday on a warrant.

 Angelia J. Gant, 47, was charged late last month with aggravated discharge of a firearm and reckless discharge of a firearm in connection with an Oct.
 9 incident in Champaign.

-An Urbana man, 42, reported that he was in his vehicle in the 300 block of Country Fair Drive about 10:30 a.m. that day when Gant pulled up behind him, got out of her vehicle and began hitting him while he was still seated in his vehicle.
+A 42-year-old Urbana man reported that he was in his vehicle about 10:30 a.m. that day in the 300 block of Country Fair Drive when Gant pulled up behind him, got out of her vehicle and began hitting him while he was still seated in his vehicle.

 A Champaign police report said she also pulled out a knife.
 Although he did not see a gun right away, he heard shots and saw her fire a shot at his feet.
 Seeing the gun in her hand, he backed away then watched as she allegedly slashed and stabbed his vehicle tires before leaving.